L-Syp/PhysicsAssignment/README.md

 # Code explanation

-In the first six lines of the _main()_ method variables are decelerated.
+In the first six lines of the _main()_ method variables are declared.

 Variable named _universe_ is a two-dimensional array of _Cell_ type which represents a grid, dimensions of the array are defined as a constant in a _Universe.h_ header to allow a programmer to increase grid size and therefore accuracy of calculations if needed.